DHS says officers in Chicago fired at driver who ‘rammed the law enforcement vehicle’

 The incident follows protests across Chicago sparked by a large-scale immigration enforcement campaign dubbed “The Midway Blitz Operation” by DHS.
 Demonstrations have concentrated on the Broadview Immigration and Customs Enforcement facility near Chicago.
 Homeland Security Secretary Kristi Noem spent part of Friday on the rooftop of the controversial facility, surrounded by armed agents and a camera crew, according to CNN affiliate WLS.

+The campaign has included a massive overnight raid carried out by federal authorities at a Chicago apartment building earlier this week, which triggered condemnation from Democratic lawmakers and terrified residents.
+One neighbor called the raid a military-style “invasion” and described seeing a Black Hawk helicopter overhead.

+Adults and children alike were pulled from their apartments, crying and screaming during the raid, which led to the arrests of 37 undocumented immigrants.
+US citizens were arrested too, and immigrant parents were separated from their US citizen children, who were taken into custody by DHS.

-Law enforcement has used force and tear gas against protesters, including lawmakers.
+As protests grew against the immigration enforcement action, law enforcement has used force and tear gas against demonstrators, including lawmakers.

 Daniel Biss, the mayor of Evanston, Illinois, who is also running for Congress, said he was teargassed at a protest outside Broadview and called the experience “terrifying.”
 Kat Abughazaleh, a former journalist also running for Congress, was pushed to the ground by a federal law enforcement agent in a camouflage uniform wearing a full face covering, sunglasses and a helmet during the same protest, video by CNN affiliate WBBM showed.

-After a protest Friday, Chicago Alderperson Jessie Fuentes said he was handcuffed in a hospital emergency room during a confrontation with two men, whom he said were ICE agents.
+After a protest Friday, Chicago Alderperson Jessie Fuentes said she was handcuffed in a hospital emergency room during a confrontation with two men, whom he said were ICE agents.
 Neither were wearing badges.

+At a protest outside Broadview Saturday, five people were arrested, according to the Cook County Sheriff’s Office.
+All were arrested by Illinois State Police for “resisting/obstruction,” the sheriff’s office told CNN.

 Trump to deploy National Guard

-Police officers responded to the 3900 block of S. Kedzie Avenue Saturday morning “for a call of a person shot,” the department said in an emailed statement to CNN Saturday.

-The incident comes after weeks of President Donald Trump pledging to send federal law enforcement and armed troops to Chicago.
-On Saturday, the White House announced the president had authorized 300 members of the Illinois National Guard to “protect federal officers and assets” in Chicago.
+On Saturday, the White House announced the president had authorized 300 members of the Illinois National Guard to “protect federal officers and assets” in Chicago, a move President Donald Trump has been promising for weeks.

 “Amidst ongoing violent riots and lawlessness, that local leaders like Pritzker have refused to step in to quell, President Trump has authorized 300 national guardsmen to protect federal officers and assets,” White House spokeswoman Abigail Jackson told CNN.
 “President Trump will not turn a blind eye to the lawlessness plaguing American cities.”

-Note: Correction: An earlier version of this story misidentified Chicago’s Brighton Park neighborhood.